cloudnative-pg/docs/versioned_docs/version-1.25/database_import.md

     - The `SUPERUSER` option is removed from any imported role
-- Wildcard `"*"` can be used as the only element in the `databases` and/or `roles` arrays to import every object of the kind; When matching databases the wildcard will ignore the `postgres` database, template databases and those databases not allowing connections
+- Wildcard `"*"` can be used as the only element in the `databases` and/or `roles` arrays to import every object of the kind; When matching databases the wildcard will ignore the `postgres` database, template databases, and those databases not allowing connections
 - After the clone procedure is done, `ANALYZE VERBOSE` is executed for every database.
 - The `postImportApplicationSQL` field is not supported

-:::tip
+:::tip[Hint]
     The databases and their owners are preserved exactly as they exist in the source cluster—no `app` database or user will be created during import.
 If your `bootstrap.initdb` stanza specifies custom `database` and `owner` values that